jsbroks/coco-annotator/README.md

 ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)
 [![Code Quality](https://img.shields.io/lgtm/grade/javascript/g/jsbroks/coco-annotator.svg?label=code%20quality)](https://lgtm.com/projects/g/jsbroks/coco-annotator/context:javascript)

-A web based image annotation tool used to create training data for machine learning.
-It provides many distinct features including the ability to label an image segment (or part of a segment), track object instances, labeling objects with disconnected visible parts and efficiently storing the annotation and instances information in the well-know [COCO format](http://cocodataset.org/#format-data).
-The annotation process is delivered though an initiative and customizable interface similar to PhotoShop.
+COCO Annotator is a web-based image annotation tool designed for versatility and efficiently label images to create training data for image localization and object detection.
+It provides many distinct features including the ability to label an image segment (or part of a segment), track object instances, labeling objects with disconnected visible parts, efficiently storing and export annotations in the well-know [COCO format](http://cocodataset.org/#format-data).
+The annotation process is delivered though an initiative and customizable interface with many tools to help automate the process of annotating images.

 <p align="center"><img src="https://i.imgur.com/m4RmjCp.gif"></p>
 <p align="center"><i>Note: This video is from v0.1.0 and many new features have been added.</i></p>

 # Features

-COCO Annotator provides many 2D image annotation features that other annotations tool fall short:
+COCO Annotator allows users to annotate images using free-form curves or polygons and provides many additional features were other annotations tool fall short.
  - Directly export to COCO format
  - Segmentation of objects
  - Useful API endpoints to analyze data